What is Land Code?

 What is an Individual Agreement?

-- Negotiated between the First Nation and Canada to deal with such matters as:
+Negotiated between the First Nation and Canada to deal with such matter such as;

 - an interim environmental assessment process